 We invite service providers and provide them with booths, and create a temporary, accessible space for the community.
 Guests who drop by are able to either receive the services they need immediately or be referred to the relevant organizations.
 Barbers on site provide free haircuts, live musicians play throughout the event, and a hot meal is served to all who come.

 Each year, Summer Connect continues to grow as we support the community’s needs.
-At our last event in 2019, we hosted over 35 service provides, and welcome over 1700 attendees.
+At our last event in 2023, we hosted 33 service providers, served 1800 meals, and welcomed 2390 attendees.